Pandemoneus/MobTrigger/Readme.md

         description: Allows you to modify cuboids that do not belong to you
         default: op
     mobtrigger.trigger.*:
-        description: Gives access to all trigger related commands (no admin) mobtrigger.trigger.use:
+        description: Gives access to all trigger related commands (excludes admin) mobtrigger.trigger.use:
         description: Allows you to use triggers
         default: true